Isaac Walls

 When he was 79 years of age his right hand became affected with a dangerous malignant affection, and putting himself in the hospital, it was taken off by Dr. Agnew, and the indafatigable old gentleman, at the age of 80 years, learned to write with his left hand.

-3. Obituary: Democrat Watchman on 11 Jun 1891 in Lewisburg, Union, PA, USA.
+3. Obituary: Democrat Watchman on 11 Jun 1891 in Lewisburg, Union, PA.
 3 Hon.
 John Walls, of Lewisburg, PA., died last Friday in the University Hospital, Philadelphia in his 91st year.
 About three weeks ago he had an operation performed for a cancer located on his face.
 When he was 78 years old he was afflicated with a cancer in the right arm and the arm was amputated.
 He then learned to write with his left hand.
 The deceased was the father-in-law of Judge Bucher of Lewisburg.
 He was an associate Judge, for a while, of Union County, and seved a term in the State Senate.

 John married Margaret Adlum Green, daughter of General Abbott Green and Unknown, on 25 Sep 1832.1 (Margaret Adlum Green died on 7 May 1858 5.)